3D-Graphics-And-Scratch/book/src/shading/shading.md

 ### Ray-based

 Hard shadows can be achieved by shooting rays directly at the light sources from an object’s surface.
 If the ray is blocked by some object before reaching the light source, that point on the surface is in shadow.

+Raymarching can make an approximation of soft shadows, explained in the raymarching section.

 ### Rasterizer